Niassy/mini_gym/README.md

 ##  There are so many Reinforcement platforms...
 Why using mini_gym ?

 mini_gym differs from the other platform by his simplicity and his ready to go testing.
+Also many of the RL platform use tensorflow as for implementing the algorithm.
+Our platform will be more focused on pytorch for deep learning algorithm.
 You do not need to install many depedencies to run it.
 You just need to have python and pygame and a interpreter.
 If you want to train your agent using Deep Q Network, install pytorch